Democratic Unification Party: History

+The PUD was supportive of President Manuel Zelaya in the 2009 Honduran constitutional crisis and the People's Weekly World reported that he was likely to back the PUD's presidential candidate, César Ham, in the November 2009 election.
+There were speculations about an alliance with the newly formed Broad Front and Zelaya's Liberty and Refoundation (Libre).
+In the end, the party formed an alliance with the former and nominated Andrés Pavón as their presidential candidate.

+Since the rise of Libre party was in decline.
+Since 2014, the party was accused of being a "hinge party" (forming alliances with parties which have opposing views) and "always being an ally of the National Party".
+In 2025, the party lost its registration since they lost all of their seats in parliament and mayors by that point.

 Overview

 The colours of PUD are red and yellow.
 Red symbolizes the blood of the martyrs of the struggle and yellow symbolizes the new dawn of Honduras.
 The banner of PUD is yellow with the letter "UD" in red.
 The slogan of PUD is UD marca la differencia ("UD [can be interpreted as usted, you] makes a difference").

 PUD defines itself as a patriotic, democratic, popular and revolutionary party.
 The five pillars of PUD are Ethics, Democracy, Criticism, Proposal and Struggle.

 The maximum authority of PUD is the National Assembly, which elects the Junta Directiva Nacional.
 In the departments of the country Department Assemblies are held, which each elects a Junta Directiva Departamental, and likewise on municipal level Municipal Assemblies are held which each elects a Junta Directa Municipal.
 Under the JDMs are the base units of the party, Colectivos de Base.

 Within PUD there are two currents recognized by the National Election Tribunal, Pueblo Unido and Convergencia Popular.

 The youth of PUD is called Juventud del Partido Unificación Democrática (JUD).
 JUD consists of three components, Fuerza Universitaria Revolucionaria (FUR), Federación Nacional de Estudiantes de Secundaria de Honduras (FENAESH) and a movement of Barrio youths.